emilyvertosick/Statistics-Course/docs/09-answers.md

 ### lesson2c.rds

-**This is data on 242 patients undergoing radical prostatectomy.
+**This is data on 241 patients undergoing radical prostatectomy.
 Summarize age, stage, grade and PSA.**

 One of the first things to look for here is missing data.
 If you type `lesson2c %>% skim()`, you’ll see that there is no missing data for age, 9 missing observations for PSA and 41 for grade.
 You will notice that the "stage" variable is not included here, because it is a character variable, not a numeric variable.

 If you type `tbl_summary(lesson2c %>% select(stage))`, you'll see that all patients have a stage assigned (no "NA" values).

 A second issue is how to characterize the categorical variables.
 There are 8 different stages represented, many with very small numbers (like 2 for T4 and T1B, 4 for T3).
 It generally isn’t very helpful to slice and dice data into very small categories, so I would consider grouping.
-For instance, we could group the T1s and T3 and 4 to get something like:
+For instance, we could group the T1s together, and group the T3 and T4 patients together to get something like:

 <!--html_preserve--><style>html {
   font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Oxygen, Ubuntu, Cantarell, 'Helvetica Neue', 'Fira Sans', 'Droid Sans', Arial, sans-serif;